BE A “PRO” COMMUNICATOR

 One final point of caution — whenever you are dealing with anyone on the phone about a business transaction or real estate matter and that person is an agent, broker or middleperson who may receive a fee from the transaction, always be careful about what you say, agree to do, or authorize.
 Afterwards, carefully document in writing exactly what was said and the date and time of your conversation.
 The same applies to any meetings where such matters are discussed.
 Share your notes soon afterwards with your colleagues so everyone is aware of what transpired and has an opportunity to add or object to what was covered.

-Surprisingly, the use of fax messages has continued despite the advent of e-mail.
-Faxes are ideally suited to sending detailed information, documents and printed material that cannot be sent by e-mail because of their confidentiality or length but need to be received right away.
+Since it has become relatively easy to send documents via e-mail or cell phones, the use of fax messages has significantly declined.
+Faxes are, however, still ideally suited to sending detailed information, documents and printed material that cannot be sent by e-mail or cell phones because of their confidentiality or length but need to be received right away.
 Faxes can also be used for sending and returning agreements and contracts that need to be signed.
-As e-mail recipients become more hesitant about opening any e-mail attachments, fax usage will continue.
+As e-mail recipients become more hesitant about opening any e-mail attachments, fax usage will continue albeit much less frequently.

 Unless you know someone is standing by the fax machine waiting to receive your document, always use a standard cover page with all faxed messages.
 The cover page should have the recipient’s name on it [To: Barbara Jones] and contain your name, your organization’s name and all of your contact information, including mailing address, phone number, fax number and e-mail address.
 The cover page should be dated, have a subject line and indicate the total number of pages being sent, including the cover page.
 In addition, the cover page should have a designated space for you to write a brief message to the recipient, including any action you are expecting to be taken with the faxed message, such as “Could you please get back to me re: the attached.”